 Two Girl Scouts with Juliette Gordon Low (center)

-March 12, 2012, marks the 100th anniversary of the Girl Scouts.
-As of 2012, there are 2.3 million girl members, 900,000 adult volunteers, and more than 50 million Girl Scout alumnae.
-The numbers are astounding when compared to the organization's humble beginnings.
+March 12, 2012, marked the 100th anniversary of the Girl Scouts.
+As of 2012, there were 2.3 million girl members, 900,000 adult volunteers, and more than 50 million Girl Scout alumnae.
+The numbers were astounding when compared to the organization's humble beginnings.

 The idea of the organization came to Juliette Gordon Low, an American from Savannah, Ga., in 1911.
 Low was in England where she met Robert Baden-Powell, the founder of Boy Scouts and Girl Guides.
 During her time in Great Britain, Low organized Girl Guide troops.
 On March 12, 1912, back in Savannah, she formed a Girl Guide troop with 18 girls.

 A Century of Milestones

 Low's goal was to get the girls out of their homes and expose them to many of the same opportunities and adventures boys their age experienced.
 She was also dedicated to promoting diversity, making sure that African-American, American-Indian, and Hispanic girls were welcomed as Girl Scouts.
 In the 1920s, the first Native-American Girl Scout Troop was founded in New York and a Mexican American troop was formed in Houston, Texas.
 Also in the 1920s, Girl Scout Troops on Foreign Soil (TOFS) was founded for American girls living abroad.

 Another early focus of Girl Scouts was community service.
 In the 1930s, Girl Scouts collected food and clothing and worked in hospitals during the Great Depression.
 The first Girl Scout cookies were sold during the depression.
 Girl Scouts also contributed to the war effort during World War II, collecting over 1.5 million clothing items, operating bicycle courier services, and teaching survival skills to 10,000 women.